-The Coordinating Board of the Texas College and University System has designated the Associate of Arts Degree as a collegiate degree related to the Baccalaureate Degrees in Arts and Science.
+The Coordinating Board of the Texas College and University System has designated the Associate of Arts Degree and Associate of Arts in Teaching Degree as collegiate degrees related to the Baccalaureate Degrees.
 At Trinity Valley Community College, a student may earn either of these Associate of Arts Degrees by successfully completing a planned curriculum of freshman and sophomore academic courses.
 These courses are approved by the Coordinating Board and are transferable to senior colleges and universities in Texas.
 Trinity Valley Community College maintains contact with the senior institutions in the State to ensure that the university-transfer courses offered at the College are equivalent in quality and content to those of the senior institutions.